 - 10.2.
 The neighbourhood area is well served for community, recreational and sporting facilities.
 It is also fortunate in having a great number of local groups and societies offering a range of activities and facilities to residents of all ages and varied interests. - 10.3.
 Whilst some of these have dedicated venues, many rely on identifying spaces that are shared with others.
 The shared use of spaces can be helpful in that it enables different user groups to access facilities at different times of the day, depending on the demands of the groups hiring.
 This optimises the use of space.
 The Steering Group undertook an audit of existing spaces and need, drawing on feedback from the local community and evidence gathered to inform the emerging Local Plan.
 The following needs have been identified and these should be prioritised: - 10.4.
 Provision of community space in Elstree Village: There is no dedicated community space within Elstree Village.
-In light of the challenges associated with accessing Borehamwood by foot or by bike (due to the hilly nature of this part of the area and the two extremely congested roads), a facility in the village would be supported. - 10.5.
+In light of the challenges associated with accessing Borehamwood by foot or by bike from the village (due to the hilly nature of this part of the area and the two extremely congested roads), a facility in the village would be supported.
+There are a range of potential sites.
+For instance the nursery building on Sullivan Way used to host a similar facility and is not used in the evenings or weekends.
+The Liberal Synagogue on the High Street are looking to convert their building into a community hub (not just for the Jewish community) during non-service times.
+Such options should be explored. - 10.5.
 Provision of community space in the north eastern part of Borehamwood and the southern part of Elstree (west of the railway line)